renuka90/svg-loader-challenge/README.md

 Welcome!
 Your experiance with this challenge is more important to us than the actual end result.
 Try to learn and have fun!

 ## General direction
 The white logo is currently quite plain.
 Jesse who runs the sales department would like to make it more interesting by using the logo as a Loading Spinner.
 His plan is to ask a couple of developers to create a concept.
+To help out he created a project on https://github.com/WHITEdevelopment/svg-loader-challenge.git.

 ## Getting started